These are actually skills, Skills that can be developed,

 But you need guidance and practice

-Your Privilege Is Showing is a framework to support participants in having direct, open, and transformative conversations about privilege and oppression.
-Led by a trained facilitator, Your Privilege Is Showing challenges participants to let their thinking evolve while building awareness, communication skills, and cultural competence, in a game format.
+Perfectly Adequate Human and Your Privilege Is Showing are both a framework to support participants in having direct, open, and transformative conversations about privilege and oppression.
+Led by a trained facilitator, the games challenges participants to let their thinking evolve while building awareness, communication skills, and cultural competence, in a game format.

-This game-based approach lowers the barrier to entry, empowers players to be vulnerable and honest, while leaving room for fun and laughter and helping them navigate the inevitable shame that arises when we consider our own culpability in systems of oppression, with the end goals of raised awareness, improved communication skills, an increased sense of community, and (ultimately) changed behavior.
+This game-based approach lowers the barrier to entry, empowers players to be vulnerable and honest, while leaving room for fun and laughter and helping them navigate the inevitable shame that arises when we consider our own culpability in systems of harm, with the end goals of raised awareness, improved communication skills, an increased sense of community, and (ultimately) changed behavior.